canonical/hotsos/doc/source/contrib/language_ref/property_ref/requirement_types.rst

     CACHE_KEYS
       services

-systemd
+Systemd
 -------

-Takes a systemd service and optionally some parameters to check.
+Takes a systemd service name and optionally some parameters to check.
 Returns True if the service exists and, if provided, parameters match.
 Short and long forms are supported as follows.